grok-rs/waitup/docs/TUTORIALS.md

 ## Next Steps

 Congratulations!
-You've completed all the wait-for tutorials.
+You've completed all the waitup tutorials.
 You now know:

 ✅ Basic connection checking
 ✅ HTTP health checks with authentication